BikramMondal5/Project-Trinoyon/README.md

 # 🕉️🔱 Project-Trinoyon

-Welcome to **Project-Trinoyon** — a heartfelt web project dedicated to bringing smiles to the lives of underprivileged people during Durga Puja.
+Welcome to **Project-Trinoyon** — a small initiative to make this Durga Puja truly a celebration for all!
+This project dedicated to bringing smiles to the lives of underprivileged people during Durga Puja.

-In this project, we combine **donations**, **gaming**, and **community support** to raise funds that will be directly used to help street-dwelling individuals (roadside poor) during the festive season.
+Durga Puja is not just a festival — it's a celebration of love, power, and community.
+While many enjoy lights, music, food, and new clothes, countless individuals struggle on the streets, often ignored or forgotten.
+Our projectis a heartwarming initiative aimed at bringing joy and support to those underprivileged individuals—especially those living on the streets—during the festive season of Durga Puja.
+In this project, we combine **donations**, **gaming**, and **community support** to raise funds that will be directly used to help street-dwelling individuals during the festive season.

 ## ✨ Features